Alcohol Beverage Permitting (Policy 1050)

 Scope and Audience

-This policy does not apply to spaces outside of the Treasure Valley, with their own alcohol policies, that the University controls by contracting to use on a temporary basis such as a conference room at another University.
+This policy does not apply to properties that the University controls by contracting to use on a temporary basis which have their own alcohol policies, such as a conference room at another University or event center.

-This policy does not apply to Alcohol in University residential facilities.
-For details about alcohol consumption by persons of Legal Drinking Age in University residential facilities, see the Housing and Residence Life Standards, Controlled Substances policy.
+This policy does not apply to alcohol in residential facilities.
+For details about alcohol consumption by persons of Legal Drinking Age in residential facilities, see the Housing and Residence Life Standards, Controlled Substances policy.

-This policy does not apply to alcohol in the workplace or student code of conduct related to alcohol.
-See University Policies 2020 (Student Code of Conduct) and 7020 (Drug and Alcohol-Free Workplace Policy).
+This policy does not apply to alcohol in the workplace or student conduct related to alcohol.
+See University Policies 7020 (Drug and Alcohol-Free Workplace Policy) and 2020 (Student Code of Conduct).

 - Idaho Code § 23-105

 - Idaho State Board of Education Policy, Section I.J.2

 - University Policy 1055 (Alcoholic Beverages)